MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Update-MgBetaRoleManagementCloudPcRoleAssignment.md

 ## SYNOPSIS
 Update an existing unifiedRoleAssignmentMultiple object of an RBAC provider.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) In contrast, unifiedRoleAssignment does not support update.
+The following RBAC providers are currently supported:- Cloud PC - device management (Intune) In contrast, unifiedRoleAssignment does not support update.

 ## SYNTAX